 12. Quarantine and COVID-19 testing

-(1) Persons who are permitted entry into Namibia under these regulations must, on entering Namibia, be subjected to quarantine as set out in these regulations and the directives.
+(1) Unless exempted from quarantine requirements in terms of these regulations, persons who are permitted entry into Namibia under these regulations must, on entering Namibia, be subjected to quarantine as set out in these regulations and the directives.